tonyguthiga/password-locker/README.md

 * Navigate into the directory cd password-locker
 * Run the application python3.6 run.py

-## Run Tests & Coverage
+## Run Tests & Coverage:
    Tests

-python -m unittest discover\
+* python -m unittest discover\
-Coverage
+* Coverage
-NOTE: You will require coverage and pytest installed for this step. pip install coverage pip install pytest
+* NOTE: You will require coverage and pytest installed for this step.
+* pip install coverage
+* pip install pytest

-coverage run -m pytest
+* coverage run -m pytest

 ## Behaviour Driven development:
 The  application allows users to: